nochso/phormat/README.md

 - Tabs for indentation.
 - Opening braces `{` on the same line: `) {`
 - No extra whitespacy lines in code or comments.
+- Use statements are always sorted.
+- Optional re-arranging of class level elements.
 - Fast.
 Check out the [benchmarks](http://nochso.github.io/phormat/benchmark/).

 * * *